lbrown1591/csa-associate/notes/compute/EC2.md

 - Incremental - only blocks that have changed will be stored
 - First snapshot may take time to create
 - Snapshots of root volumes should be done while instance is stopped for data consistency, but can be done while running
+- Snapshots of encrypted volumes are encrypted automatically
+- You can share snapshots only if they are unencrypted
+- These snapshots can be shared with other AWS accounts or made public

 ## Amazon Machine Images (AMIs)